grafana/loki/docs/sources/design-documents/2020-01-Ordering-Constraint-Removal.md

 ```

-To mitigate this problem and preserve the benefits of chunk deduplication, we'll need to make chunk synchronization cutting less susceptible to non-determinism during concurrent writes.
+To mitigate this problem and preserve the benefits of chunk deduplication, we'll need to make chunk synchronization less susceptible to non-determinism during concurrent writes.
 To do this, we can move the synchronization trigger from the `Append` code path to the asynchronous `FlushLoop`.
 Note, the semantics for _when_ a chunk is cut will not change: that is, on the first timestamp crossing the synchronization bound.
+However, _cutting_ the chunks for synchronization on the flush path mitigates the likelihood of nondeterministic cuts.
+In order to cut multiple chunks with different hashes, appends would need to cross this boundary at the same time the flush loop checks the stream, which should be very unlikely.

 ### Future Opportunities

+That ends the design portion of this document.
+Below, I'll describe some possible changes we can address in the future, should they become warranted.

 #### Variance Budget

 The intended approach of validating a "sliding validity" window for each stream is simple and effective at preventing misuse & bad actors from writing across the entire acceptable range for incoming timestamps.
 However, we may in the future wish to take a more sophisticated approach, introducing per tenant "variance" budgets, likely derived from the stream limit.
 This ingester limit could, for example use an incremental (online) standard deviation/variance algorithm such as [Welford's](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance), which would allow writing to larger ranges than option (2) in the _Chunk Durations_ section.

-#### LSM Tree
+#### LSM Tree: An alternative to be re-evaluated as necessary

-memory -> disk
-possibly more effective chunks?
-larger acceptable time range?
+Much of the proposed approach mirrors an [LSM-Tree](http://www.benstopford.com/2015/02/14/log-structured-merge-trees/) (Log Structured Merge Tree), albeit in memory instead of using disk.
+What a weird choice -- LSM Trees are designed to effectively use disk, so why not go that route?
+We currently have no wish to add extra disk dependencies to Loki where we can avoid it, but below I will outline what an LSM-Tree approach would look like.
+Ultimately, using disk would allow us to buffer larger amounts of data in the ingester before flushing,

+**Allowing us to**
+- Flush more efficiently utilized chunks in some cases by bufferring more before flushing
+- Keep open a wider validity window for incoming logs

+**At the cost of**
+- being susceptible to disk-related complexity & problems

+##### MemTable (head chunk)

+Writes in an LSM-Tree are first accepted to an in-memory structure called a _memtable_ (generally a balancing tree such as red-black) until the memtable hits a preconfigured size.
+In Loki, this corresponds to the stream’s head chunk, which is uncompressed.
+In order to allow randomly ordered writes, we’d likely need to use some tree structure as well (discussed in the in-memory approach).

+##### SSTables (blocks)

+Once a Memtable (headchunk) in an LSM-Tree hits a predefined size, it is flushed to disk as an immutable sorted structure called an SSTable (sorted strings table).
+In Loki, we can use either the pre-existing MemChunk format, which is ordered, compact, and contains a block index within it, or the pre-existing block format directly.
+These are stored on disk to lessen memory pressure and loaded at request for queries.

+##### Block Index

+Incoming reads in an LSM-Tree may need access to the SSTable entries in addition to the currently active memtable (head chunk).
+In order to improve this, we may cache the metadata including block offsets, start & end timestamps within an SSTable (block || MemChunk) in memory to mitigate lookups, seeking, and loading unnecessary data from disk.

+##### Compaction (flushing)

+Compaction in an LSM-Tree combines and reorders multiple SSTables (blocks || MemChunks).
+This is mainly covered in the _Flushing_ section of the in-memory approach, but _compaction_ is equivalent to _flushing_ for our case.
+That is, merge multiple SSTables on disk together ina n algorithm reminiscent of merge sort and flush them to storage in our ordered chunk format.